deeplearninc/relaax/README.md

 These other algorithms we are working on and planning to make distributed versions of:

 * TRPO-GAE

-Inpired by:
+Inspired by:
  - [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477)
  - [High-Dimensional Continuous Control Using Generalized Advantage Estimation](https://arxiv.org/abs/1506.02438)

 * PPO with L-BFGS (similar to TRPO)

-Inpired by:
+Inspired by:

 * CEM

-Inpired by:
+Inspired by:
 * DDPG

-Inpired by:
+Inspired by:
  - [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971)
 * Distributed DQN (Gorila)

-Inpired by:
+Inspired by:
  - [Massively Parallel Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1507.04296)

 ## [Repository Overview](#contents)